 Lowering joint inflammation.
 The anti-inflammatory properties of dog roses's bioflavonoids can help provide relief for chronic sufferers of rheumatism, arthritis, and gout.

-Soothing sunburned or acne-prone skin.
-Rosehip essential oil and dog rose tisanes are widely used in topical treatments against acne and facial skin irritation.
+Soothing sunburns and acne.
+Rosehip essential oil and dog rose tisanes are widely used in topical treatments against acne and skin irritation.

-Traditionally, the fruit of the dog rose, the rosehip, have been used to treat a number of infectious diseases, influenza, colds, gallstones, and vitamin C deficiency, among many other health conditions.
+Traditionally, the fruit of the dog rose, the rosehip, have been used to treat a number of infectious diseases, influenza, colds, gallstones, and vitamin C deficiency (scurvy), among many other health conditions.

 How It Works